dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](./images/259_Schematic_VoltageProbe.png)

-EasyEDA provide simulation feature of schematic.
-After simulation running, the waveform you will see where were you placed the voltage probes in the circuit.
+EasyEDA provides a simulation feature for the schematic.
+After the simulation is running, you will see the waveform where you placed the voltage probes in the circuit.

 ![](images/098_SpiceSimulation_BuildTheCircuit.png)

-The more detail about simulation you can via [Simulation](./SpiceSimulation.htm#Spice-Simulation) section.
+For more detail about the simulation, please check the [Simulation](./SpiceSimulation.htm#Spice-Simulation) section.

 ### Pin

-When you create a new symbol in schematic and schematic lib, you must use `Pin` to create pins for new symbol, otherwise your symbol can not wiring with wires.
+When you create a new symbol in schematic and schematic lib, you must use `Pin` to create pins for the new symbol, otherwise your symbol can't be wired with wires.

 ![](images/230_Schematic_WiringTools_Pin.png)

-The more information please refer to [Schematic Lib: Pin](./SchematicLibs.htm#Pins) section.
+For more information please refer to the [Schematic Lib: Pin](./SchematicLibs.htm#Pins) section.

 ### Group/Ungroup